fuse-mars/ember-cli-feature-manager/README.md

 For more information on using ember-cli, visit [http://www.ember-cli.com/](http://www.ember-cli.com/).

 # TODO
-- Finish the design of how `implementation` and `selected` arrays will be used
+- Finish the design of how `implementation` and `selected` attributes, will be used
 - Write tests
 - write proper documentation